jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 What followed was a google maps link to some random jungle location in South America.

-When I eventually crafted and sent a response that tried to conceal my shock, I got an error, saying the stranger's account had been deleted.
+When I eventually worked up the courage to send a reply, I got an error, saying the stranger's account had been deleted.

 The next day I got on a plane to South America.

-'This better not be a plot to have my organs harvested', I mused as I arrived at the location from the stranger's google maps URL.
+'This better not be a plot to have my organs harvested', I mused as I arrived at the location from the google maps link.
 I saw some guys sitting at a table eating lunch and approached them.

 'Hola, ¿sabes dónde puedo encontrar al señor Internet?'